-The purpose of this initiative is to save you time and stress by understanding early what career development is, how you can use it now to guide your career decisions, and how you can continue to use these skills after Duke.
+The purpose of this initiative is to save you time and stress by understanding early whatis, how you can use it now to guide your career decisions, and how you can continue to use these skills after Duke.
 We have broken this process down into four areas including know yourself, investigate options, understand experience, and search strategically.
 Think about this approach as a wheel.
 You will most likely to go through several rotations as you make career choices.
+Career Development/Decision-Making Process

 During advising appointments, we look at what you are interested in, explore your likes and dislikes, identify skills you prefer to use and ones you want to develop, and reflect on past experiences to guide future decisions.
 We also examine how your strengths can impact your interest areas, how your personality can direct certain work environments, and how your personal values guide career choices.